-If you are taking certain common medicines, or if you already have some form of colorectal damage, such as hemorrhoids or nerve damage, then bacterial supplements aren‘t going to eliminate those underlying causes of chronic constipation—even if your stools become picture-perfect in all other respects.
+If you are taking certain common medicines, or if you already have some form of colorectal damage, such as hemorrhoids or nerve damage, then bacterial supplements will not eliminate those underlying causes of chronic constipation—even if your stools become picture-perfect in all other respects.

 You may also suffer from delayed stomach emptying (gastroparesis), so your bacteria never reach the large intestine alive.
 That‘s because they can't bypass the stomach's acidity and enzymes, even when taken in the morning on presumably an empty stomach.

-In this case you‘ll need to use the safest possible method (such as Hydro-C) to stimulate regular defecation.
+In this case, you‘ll need to use the safest possible method (such as the Hydro-CM program) to stimulate regular defecation.
 Whatever you decide to do, it still would be better for you than going back to fiber, because the next round of recovery may be even more complicated.
 Plus, keep in mind all those other essential health properties of intestinal flora, as described above.

-In some respects, bacterial supplements are very much like prescription eyeglasses—you don't expect them to magically fix bad eyesight, but are still darn grateful for being able to see.
+In some respects, bacterial supplements are very much like prescription eyeglasses—you don't expect them to fix poor eyesight magically but are still darn grateful for being able to see.

 Q. Do you recommend liquid probiotic formulas that can be found in health stores?

 To find an answer to this question, I have experimented with several brands in the past.
-Some left me bloated and flatulent for considerable stretches of time, even on a fiber-free diet.
+Some left me bloated and flatulent for considerable periods, even on a fiber-free diet.
 Perhaps they'd been just too effective.
-Or, it's possible that live bacteria from liquid formulas took hold in the upper sections of the small intestine, where they shouldn't be, and called the condition called SIBO, or small intestine bacterial ovegrowth.
+Or, it's possible that live bacteria from liquid formulas took hold in the upper sections of the small intestine, where they shouldn't be, and called the condition called SIBO, or small intestine bacterial overgrowth.
 You may require a course of antibiotics to wipe them out if the discomfort becomes unbearable.

 Q. How can you ship probiotic formulas without damage from high heat to places like Florida or Africa?